djerow/product-experience/README.md

 **Mentor:** Coached participants in the Beyond.Uptake Data Fellows program which partners with data scientists working in civic and social organizations on applying product principles and strategies into their organizations.

 ## Product & Technical Skills
-- Product Discovery and User Research
+- Product discovery, design thinking, and user research
-- Building Product Metrics
+- Building user centric product metrics and reporting
-- Data Analysis & Modeling
+- Data analysis
-- Domain & Entity Modeling
+- Domain and entity modeling
 - Python
 - C / C++